 Complex cases may benefit from a more judicial style of hearing in which formal applications and responses are lodged and evidence is put forward by each party and tested by cross-examination.
 Parties to Arbitration in complex matters will have the advantage of an adjudicated result that is not constrained by the time frames presently encountered in the Federal Family Court arena.

-The result of the Arbitration is known as the `award’ and is enforceable in the same manner as a court judgement under the Family Law Act.
+The result of the Arbitration is known as an `award’ and is enforceable in the same manner as a court judgement under the Family Law Act.
 The arbitrator must apply the principles set out in the Family Law Act as the Court would do.
 Arbitration is only conducted with the agreement of both parties.
 It cannot be forced on anyone.
 The award (decision) is binding on each party subject only to an appeal on a question of law.

 An award by an arbitrator who is not approved under the Family Law Act is not binding on the parties.